 Father left us some money in his life insurance policy.
-I remember one morning a man with thick peppered moustache and another one younger probably in his early thirties without the moustache and two quiet ladies a lot younger sat in our living room.
+I remember one morning when a man with a thick peppered moustache, another younger man probably in his early thirties without a moustache, and two quiet ladies much younger sat in our living room.
 Just tea, no cakes, and a cheque laid flat on the coffee table.
-I did not remember what the two insurance men were talking about but I remember I felt embarrassed to stand up and pinch the corner of the cheque with my one hand and the man with the peppered moustache who did most of the talking pinched the other end and Mother stood beside me smiling before the second man without the moustache showered the living room with flash of light for a second and two.
-It was not because I had to pose for the camera that made me feel embarrassed but it was all about the ladies presence and I forgot to wear my underwear underneath my track trousers.
+I don’t remember what the two insurance men were talking about, but I remember feeling embarrassed when I stood up and pinched one corner of the cheque while the moustached man, who did most of the talking, held the other end.
+Mother stood beside me, smiling, before the second man without the moustache showered the living room with flashes of light from his camera.
+It wasn’t the posing that embarrassed me, but the presence of the two ladies—because I had forgotten to wear underwear beneath my track trousers.

-Before that we had cattle cheeks and tongues and tendons and some real beef stuffed in the kitchen freezer from previous Eid-ul Adha celebration.
-Father gave me two decapitated cattle’s heads and forced me to extract the meat from that poor carcass as much as possible with a knife so dull it couldn’t even slice a cake days before he left us.
-That hit me at my spiritual sense, having a thought that God planned all this beautifully and amin to that.
-That was the first time I tasted the best beef cheek and tendons and tongues in my life and it would taste better if Father was there at the quiet dining table but that was alright because cattle’s cheek meat tasted like normal beef.
+Before that, we had cattle cheeks, tongues, tendons, and some real beef stuffed in the kitchen freezer from the previous Eid-ul-Adha celebration.
+Father had given me two decapitated cattle heads and forced me to extract as much meat as possible from the carcasses with a knife so dull it couldn’t even slice a cake, just days before he left us.
+That struck me deeply, almost spiritual—an odd thought that God had planned all this beautifully, and amin to that.
+That was the first time I tasted the best beef cheeks, tendons, and tongues in my life.
+It would have tasted better if Father had been there at the quiet dining table.
+Still, it was alright, because cattle cheek meat, truth be told, tastes like ordinary beef.

-Long before that someone I knew from the blogosphere generously deposited RM500 in my bank account for us to live after Father’s demise before I got a decent job and I am today still thankful to her.
-Never met her in real life, yet it was so kind of her to do kindness to a stranger.
-She has stopped blogging because of reasons.
-I don’t know.
-She just disappeared, probably eating egg tarts at an apartment’s balcony overlooking Hong Kong skyscrapers with a pot of green tea by her side and stuff like that.
-I remember her deeds well and I know she wants me to do the same to other people and I am trying to do that as well, but I am so annoyed with those people knocking on my car’s window asking for a Ringgit or two during traffic jam.
+Long before that, someone I knew from the blogosphere generously deposited RM500 into my bank account to help us survive after Father’s demise, before I found a decent job.
+I am still thankful to her today.
+We never met in real life, yet it was so kind of her to show such generosity to a stranger.
+She eventually stopped blogging for reasons I don’t know.
+She just disappeared—perhaps now sitting on some apartment balcony in Hong Kong, eating egg tarts with a pot of green tea by her side.
+I remember her kindness well, and I know she wanted me to do the same for others.
+I try to, though I must admit, I get annoyed by people knocking on my car window during traffic jams asking for a ringgit or two.

-All these memories come back after I saw the news reporting a man misappropriating public donations channelled into his bank account initially claimed to be spent for the well-being of his two orphaned nieces after their parents’ life ended on the road in a car collision.
-Blindfolded by greed, he siphoned large fraction of the fund elsewhere and that caused public uproar.
+All these memories came back after I read the news of a man misappropriating public donations channelled into his bank account—funds he initially claimed were for the well-being of his two orphaned nieces, whose parents died in a car collision.
+Blindfolded by greed, he siphoned off a large portion elsewhere, and that betrayal sparked public outrage.

-While the netizens are hitting their keyboard hard in anger, I had a bath under shower head long enough that life reflection was inevitable.
-As I said, Father left us some amount of money.
-We had a talk about this and I compromised – agreed that I leave it all to be taken care of by Mother, for I can find a job and build my own wealth, so I would never have to worry about Mother anymore with that eighty thousand Ringgit in her hand.
-Mother later insisted that I should buy a new car which made us not talking to each other for two weeks because I wanted to stick to the old 1991 Perodua Kanchil.
-Eventually, I compromised; bought a new car that put a smile to her face.
-Mother persuaded Sister to do the same, so she had one herself too.
-Mother gave us enough money for paying the down payment, all deducted from the inheritance.
+While netizens hit their keyboards in anger, I stood under the shower long enough that reflection became inevitable.
+As I said, Father left us some money.
+We talked about it as a family, and I compromised—I agreed to let Mother handle it all.
+I could find a job, build my own wealth, and never have to worry about her with that eighty thousand ringgit in her hands.
+Later, Mother insisted I should buy a new car, which led to two weeks of silence between us because I preferred to keep the old 1991 Perodua Kancil.
+Eventually, I compromised again; I bought a new car, which put a smile on her face.
+Mother then persuaded Sister to do the same, and she, too, bought one.
+Mother gave us enough money for the down payments, all deducted from the inheritance.

-Years passed by and things are not going to the way I always wanted it to be.
-I hated it whenever somebody else related or not interferes my financial planning.
-The son wants to save, but the mother says “spend”.
-The grandpa told to demolish the house down to build it again from concretes.
-The uncle taps the wooden wall and reminds me that this house will go down one day if I have not done something to it.
-The aunts ask have you found your soul mate yet?
-These aggravate me and it all boils down to my parsimonious nature which is the trait passed down from nobody in the family.
-I have been a little rebellious lately, showing more disagreeing than approving, avoiding meeting certain people and turning down a family vacation plan to Indonesia and Mother now understands that her son is finding life of his own.
+Years have passed, and things are not turning out the way I wanted.
+I hate it whenever somebody—related or not—interferes with my financial planning.
+The son wants to save, but the mother says, “spend.”
+The grandfather insists the house should be demolished and rebuilt in concrete.
+The uncle taps the wooden wall and reminds me it will collapse one day if I don’t act.
+The aunts ask, “have you found your soulmate yet?”
+All of this aggravates me, and it boils down to my parsimonious nature—a trait inherited from nobody in the family.
+I’ve grown a little rebellious lately, showing more disagreement than approval, avoiding certain people, and even turning down a family vacation plan to Indonesia.
+Mother now understands that her son is carving out a life of his own.

 salam Pokdeng... apa khabo? ada duane lening..?